NESFA Press

 Ingathering: The Complete People Stories of Zenna Henderson, one of our best-selling hardcover books is also available in ebook format.
 And we have its eagerly awaited companion book Believing: The Other Stories of Zenna Henderson in both hardcover and ebook format.

-The recipient of the 2025 Gaughan Award is Eleonor Piteira.
+The recipient of the 2025 Gaughan Award was Eleonor Piteira.

 The Jack Gaughan Award for Best Emerging Artist honors the memory of Jack Gaughan, a long-time friend of fandom and one of the finest SF artists of the 20th century.
 Because Jack felt it was important to encourage and recognize new blood in the field, The New England Science Fiction Association, Inc., presents the Gaughan Award annually to an emerging artist (an artist who has become a professional within the past five years) chosen by a panel of judges.